appCurious/raspberry-train/README.md

 * continue to build out the DCC API to connect to other DCC Controllers ( originally utilized DCC++ Ex )

-## How It Works
+## Overview - How It Works
-It's a node server running on the Raspberry Pi with a Websocket server that communicates to the web app and the DCC controller running on the Arduino.
+It's a node server running on the Raspberry Pi with a Websocket server that communicates to the all web app clients and the DCC controller running on the Arduino.
 The Arduino uses the Motorshield to send the signals on the bus wires.
 A programming line on Terminals B, and the main operating signals on terminals A.

 ## Get Started
 Go check out the DCC++ EX website.
 Yes really.
 They will get you up and running with a shopping list and the code and the support...but if you want a more do it yourself approach and don't care for jquery then here is how to use my code.

+Also I am starting from a place of understanding that assumes you have an understanding of code and are technologically savvy.
+For instance you have the ability to load code onto an Arduino, Raspberry Pi or have the interest and wish to investigate such things :)

-* Purchase / Accuire the hardware listed below.
+* Purchase / Accuire the hardware listed below and as listed in DCC++ EX as we are using their code
 * On the motor shield remove or bend the aux power pin out of the way - Seriously
-* Strongly suggest looking at DCC++ EX website or YouTube for instructions on this
+* * Strongly suggest looking at DCC++ EX website or YouTube for instructions on this
 * * Ensure it will not connect with the Arduino or you will redundantly power the Arduino and destroy it
 * Connect the motorshield to the Arduino - no need to power it yet
 * Install DCC++ EX on the Arduino
-* Pass it some commands and observe the serial monitor for the outputs
+* Pass it some commands using the serial monitor and observe the response
-* * `<1>` will power it up so that's a good command to start with
+* * `<1>` will power the track and programming track
 * * `<s>` returns the status and version info of DCC++ EX
 * looks good to me - ready to connect it to the train track
 * wire motor shield terminals A to the main track
 * wire motor shield terminals B to the programming track
 * It is your responsibility to know what you are doing and to avoid short circuits with frogs, turnouts
 * It is your responsibility to ensure you keep the pos+ wire on it's side of the track and the neg- wire on it's side of the track
+* send the `<0>` command to turn of track power
 * wire the powersupply to the motorshield